mircealungu/mircea/notes/TID.md

 - a popular component-based framework called React that allows you to create front-ends  applications by decomposing a problem in sub-components.
 - a very powerful backend technology called Parse Server -- that allows you to quickly prototype a backend that supports your application.

-Finally, you'll get the chance to practice all these new concepts in a group project that combines everything.
+Finally, you'll get the chance to practice all these new concepts in a group project that combines everything: you start from a brief project description, you decide what is the particular class of users that you want to support, you design it and you

 It's a lot of work and a lot of fun.
 Given that the course covers a broad set of topics, we can't go too much into detail into every one.
 But you will definitely have a fundament for doing it all over again in a thesis project later.
 I had students who after taking TID went on to implement
 -  a browser extension that helps people procrastinate less